 Your child has a fever or a cough and you're trying to decide: stay home or call the doctor?
-Most childhood fevers and coughs are viral and resolve at home — but some red flags need urgent care.
+Most childhood fevers and coughs are viral and resolve at home.
+A few red flags, though, need urgent care.

 Seek immediate emergency care if your child has: